We'll Take Manhattan (2012 film)

 We'll Take Manhattan is a British television film that tells the story of the extramarital affair between photographer David Bailey and model Jean Shrimpton, and their one-week photographic assignment in New York City for Vogue in 1962.
-Directed by John McKay, it stars Aneurin Barnard as David Bailey, and Karen Gillan as Jean Shrimpton.
+Directed by John McKay, it stars Aneurin Barnard as Bailey and Karen Gillan as Shrimpton.

-Broadcast

 The film was first broadcast on 26 January 2012 on BBC Four in the UK, and in the US on Ovation on 11 February 2012.